pgeschwill/ePaper-voice-assistant/README.md

 ## Setup

+## Configuration

+The setup requires a config.json file in the config folder.
+There is an [example file](https://github.com/pgeschwill/ePaper-voice-assistant/blob/main/config/example_config.json) which illustrates the available options for customization.

 ### Case

 The components are assembled within a wooden case to which the e-Paper screen is mounted.
 The microphone sticks out of the case to make sure it can record properly.